RaoulGrn/mask-stock/README.md

 Step three - create .env file with PORT, MONGO_URI, SECRET(random string)

-Step two - Make sure Mongo connection string is valid.
+Step two - Make sure you have a MongoDB connection running and that the string is valid.

 Step four - Manually add the json files to the empty but created collections in your database.